Creating God in Man's Image -- Artificial General Intelligence (AGI)

 What will happen to religion if/when we gain the technology to stop and reverse the aging process, and cure diseases like cancer?

 That stage will require an advanced stage of genetic engineering.
 Before we reach that stage, we will pass thru other, more basic stages where we can create superviruses and other nasty things, which could make humans extinct before we cure and reverse the aging process.

 Humans need a code of ethics in research, and also to follow it.

-However, just like many religious people go to church on Sunday and ask Jesus to "wash away" their sins, but then go out and sin again the next week, then come back for another washing away ... researchers will talk the talk of ethics, but they won't walk the walk.
+However, just like many religious people go to church on Sunday and ask Jesus to "wash away" their sins, but then go out and sin again the next week, then come back for another washing away ... many researchers will talk the talk of ethics, but they won't walk the walk.
 They will go for the money, or tinker around with things hoping to cure cancer or aging so they can live forever, trying to achieve these things as soon as possible and with minimal oversight, and rationalize away the risks as regards the greater good.

 So, I don't think we will stop or reverse the aging process in this biosphere, before we make ourselves extinct.
 The only way we will get to that stage is by creating space colonies which will survive human extinction in our biosphere.

 Laboratories in space are also a safer place for biological research and development.
 If something goes wrong, they are separated by Earth by the harshness of space.
 Just to be sure, they could have self-destruct mechanisms.

 We already rely heavily on computers in our biological research.
 Smarter computers can help us solve problems such as aging and diseases.
 Some people argue that solving many of the problems facing us may exceed human intelligence.
 That may be going a bit far, but for sure the advances in computers will speed up our problem solving abilities.

 However, the technology to create an human extinction virus or nanite (nanotechnology) is far more basic than the technology required to stop or reverse the aging process.